 Like much of the United States, the region is in need of more affordable housing.
-Rents in Albemarle County and Charlottesville were \$1,555 and \$1,357, respectively, compared to \$1,300 in the United States.
+Median rents in Albemarle County and Charlottesville were \$1,550 and \$1,357, respectively, compared to a nationwide median rent of \$1,300.
 Home values are also higher in Charlottesville and Albemarle County than across the United States.